Henry Frendo: Bibliography

-In 1988 Frendo returned to Malta where he was appointed as Associate Professor of Modern History with the university.
-In 1989 Frendo accepted a Fellowship with the University of Salzburg, Austria.
+In 1988 Frendo returned to Malta, where he was appointed as associate professor of modern history with the university.
+In 1989 Frendo accepted a lllFellowship with the University of Salzburg, Austria.
 Since 1988 Frendo has been involved in extensive television, radio and journalist work.
-Frendo started off 1992 by being appointed a full-ranked Professor in Modern History at the University of Malta.
-In this same year, Frendo also appeared as a Guest Professor with the University of Augsburg in Germany lecturing in their Faculty of Philosophy and Sociology.
+Frendo started off 1992 by being appointed a full-ranked professor in modern history at the University of Malta.
+In this same year, Frendo also appeared as a guest professor with the University of Augsburg in Germany lecturing in their faculty of philosophy and sociology.
 In 1993 Frendo was appointed Chairman of the European Cultural Foundation's Malta branch, a post which he held until 1997.
-From 1994 to 2001 Frendo served as Mayor of Attard (Malta) and as the President of the College of Mayors.
+From 1994 to 2001 Frendo served as Mayor of Attard (Malta) and as the president of the College of Mayors.
 In 1996 Frendo was elected a Life Member of Clare Hall at the University of Cambridge whilst there as a visiting fellow.
-From 1996 to 1998, Frendo was chairman of the Euro-Med Group and was Head of Delegation to the Congress of Local and Regional Authorities of Europe (CLRAE) for two terms.
+From 1996 to 1998, Frendo was chairman of the Euro-Med Group and was head of delegation to the Congress of Local and Regional Authorities of Europe (CLRAE) for two terms.

-In the summer of 2000 Frendo received a Fulbright Scholarship to lecture at Loyal University in New Orleans (USA).
+In the summer of 2000 Frendo received a Fulbright Scholarship to lecture at Loyal University in New Orleans (US).
 In 2001 Frendo became the Vice-President of the CLRAE.
 In this same year, Frendo was appointed as the Maltese Ministry of Justice and Home Affairs’ Chairman of the Refugee Appeals Board in Valletta (Malta).
 In 2002 Frendo became a visiting professor at Indiana State University (USA).
-Frendo is also Director of the Malta University Broadcasting Services Limited, where he also serves as Co-Editor of the Journal of Mediterranean Studies, Editor of the Maltese History journal ‘Storja’ and isVice-President of the University of Malta's History Society.
+Frendo is also director of the Malta University Broadcasting Services Limited, where he also serves as co-editor of the Journal of Mediterranean Studies, editor of the Maltese history journal Storja and is vice-president of the University of Malta's History Society.

 Since 2005 he was involved with the Centre of European Policy Studies 5-year Challenge programme on ‘Freedom and Security’.
-In 2006 Frendo was appointed Guest Professor at the University of Enna (Italy) where he lectured in contemporary History and Politics of the Mediterranean.
+In 2006 Frendo was appointed guest professor at the University of Enna (Italy) where he lectured in contemporary history and politics of the Mediterranean.
 Frendo was the convenor of two international conferences on Migration, asylum and security: the Eastern and Southern border experiences; and The European Mind: Narrative and Identity for the International Society for the Study of European Ideas.

 He is fluent Arabic, English, French, Italian and Maltese.